 - [4.7.
-Detect and response to traffic rules and road furniture - 4.7.1.
-These tests shall ensure that the ALKS respects traffic rules, detects and adapts to a variation of permanent and temporary road furniture. - 4.7.2.
-The test shall be executed at least with the list of scenarios below, but based on the ODD of the given system:

-(a) Different speed limit signs, so that the ALKS vehicle has to change its speed according to the indicated values;

-(b) Signal lights of an ending lane.
-The signal lights are set above the belonging lanes, and the signal lights of adjacent lanes are kept in green state, while the one of the current lane for the ALKS vehicle is kept red.;

-(c) Driving through a tunnel: at least [X]m long section of the road with no sunlight and availability of the positioning system.

-(d) Toll station: a section of the motorway with toll station-, speed limit signs and buildings (ticket machines, barriers, etc.).

-(e) Temporary modifications: e.g., road maintenance operations indicated by traffic signs, cones and other modifications.
+Detect and response to Compliance with traffic rules and response to road furniture - 4.7.1.
+These tests shall ensure that the ALKS respects traffic rules, detects and adapts responds to a variation of permanent and temporary road furniture. - 4.7.2.
+The test shall be executed at least with the list of all of the scenarios below, that are applicable to the system according to its ODD but based on the ODD of the given system: - (a) Different speed limit signs, so that the ALKS vehicle has to change its speed according to the indicated values; - (b) Signal lights of an ending lane.
+The signal lights are set above the belonging lanes, and the signal lights of adjacent lanes are kept in green state, while the one of the current lane for the ALKS vehicle is kept red.; - (c) Driving through a tunnel; at least Xm long section of the road with no sunlight and availability of the positioning system. - (d) Toll station: a section of the motorway with toll station-, speed limit signs and buildings (ticket machines, barriers, etc.). - (e) Temporary modifications: e.g., road maintenance operations indicated by traffic signs, cones and other modifications.

+Where road infrastructure is used (e.g. speed limit signs, indication of an ending lane), its design shall be [representative for the ALKS' countries of operation./ according to that country in which the real-world drive is performed.]

+In addition, the manufacturer shall demonstrate to the satisfaction of the Technical Service that the requirements defined in paragraphs 5.1.2. are fulfilled in all its countries of operation.
+This may be achieved on the basis of appropriate documentation appended to the test report.
-4.7.3.
-Each test shall be executed at least:

-(a) Without a lead vehicle;

-(b) With a passenger car target as well as a PTW target as the lead vehicle / other vehicle.
+- 4.7.3.
+Each test shall be executed at least: - (a) Without a lead vehicle; - (b) With a passenger car target as well as a PTW target as the lead vehicle / other vehicle. - 4.8.

-- 4.8.
 Avoid braking before a passable object in the lane - 4.8.1.
-The test shall demonstrate that the ALKS vehicle is not braking without a reason before a passable object in the lane (e.g., a manhole lid or a small branch). - 4.8.2.
-The test shall be executed at least:

-(a) Without a lead vehicle;
+The test shall demonstrate that the ALKS vehicle is not braking without a reason initiating an Emergency Braking with a deceleration demand greater than 5m/s2 due to before a passable object in the lane (e.g., a manhole lid or a small branch). - 4.8.2.
+The test shall be executed at least: - (a) Without a lead vehicle;